How to podcast — A complete guide to starting and growing a podcast

 - Record the podcast, edit it, and get it ready for publication.

-- Load it to your podcast host, and share the RSS feed to podcast directories, starting with iTunes (since it’s still the most popular).
+- Load it to your podcast host, and share the RSS feed to podcast directories, starting with Apple Podcasts (since it’s still the most popular).

 - Use crowdfunding, sponsorships, affiliate marketing, etc. to monetize your show.

 - Become friends with other podcasters, collaborate with them, and promote like crazy to grow your show.